danmenloz/LibraryManagement/README.md

 * Clicking the details link on any book will show the checkout history of the book.

 # Student Login
-* Test Student credentials: student@ncsu.edu student
+* Test Student credentials: student@ncsu.edu student1

 # Student Features
 * Using the libraries link students can view the list of libraries.
 Clicking the details button will show a single library.